-Where the investigating group finds that an offence has occurred and that it is a first and lesser offence, the Executive Dean shall decide to:
+Where the Executive Dean finds that the offence is a first and lesser offence, and taking into account any written or oral statement by the student, he or she shall decide to:

-- a. take no further action; or - b. reduce the mark awarded for the relevant element or component of assessment: or - c. reduce the mark awarded for the relevant element or component of assessment to zero. - F20.19P
+- a. take no further action; or - b. reduce the mark awarded for the relevant element or component of assessment; or - c. reduce the mark awarded for the relevant element or component of assessment to zero.